Data Protection Notice

 How does the Bank process personal data and for what purpose? |

 The Bank is obliged to know their customers and to perform a risk assessment.
 When commencing a business relationship all customers have to undergo due diligence.
+Aforesaid also applies to customers of Stefnir and Vörður regarding certain insurance products where the Bank acts as a joint controller of processing with these subsidiaries.
+Pension fund members are also subject to due diligence checks, where the Bank acts as a joint controller alongside the respective pension fund.
 In some cases customers have to undergo enhanced due diligence.
-The Bank is obliged to monitor business relationships. |
+The Bank is obliged to monitor business relationships.
+For more information on the Bank’s efforts to prevent money laundering and terrorist financing see here. |

 What is the legal basis for processing data? |